Apply online for an entity amendment of a marijuana business license

 You must submit a complete application for:

-• An entity registration ownership structure change, which will capture information about the ownership structure of the licenses attached to that entity registration.
+• An entity registration ownership structure change.
+This will capture information about the ownership structure of the licenses attached to that entity registration.

 Step 6.Pay the required fees

-After submitting your complete application package, you must pay the required application fees online.
-(Visit the Fees for Marijuana License, Permit and Amendment Applications webpage for more information.)
+After submitting your application package, you must pay the required application fees online.
+(Visit the fees for marijuana license, permit and amendment applications webpage for more information.)

-• You can pay fees online with a Discover, Visa or Mastercard credit or debit card.
+• You can with a Discover, Visa or Mastercard credit or debit card.

-• You can pay online from a bank account.
-To do so, you must have a routing number, account number, the account holder’s name, and the account type.
+• You can pay from a bank account.
+You must have a routing number, account number, the account holder's name, and the account type.

-If you can only pay in cash, email EXLApplications@Denvergov.org, and request an invoice for your fees.
+If you can only pay in cash, email EXLApplications@Denvergov.org, and request an invoice.
 A licensing technician will provide an invoice for you to pay in cash, in person.

 Print a copy of the payment screen.
-A receipt will not be emailed or mailed to you.
+A receipt will not be sent to you.

 Step 7.City application review

 The Department will review the city application and all required documents.
-The review could take 20 business days but might take longer depending on the volume of applications pending before the Department.
-You will be notified if additional information is required.
+The review could take 20 business days.
+It might take longer depending on the volume of applications pending before the Department.
+You will be notified if more information is required.

-Incomplete applications or applications with multiple deficiencies or errors will take longer to process.
-Check to be sure all required documents are valid, legible and accurate prior to applying.
+Incomplete applications or applications with many deficiencies or errors will take longer to process.
+Be sure all required documents are valid, legible and accurate before applying.

-Applicants will receive status updates regarding their applications.
-Please do not contact the Department to request a status update unless 15 business days have passed, and you have received no communication.
+Applicants will receive status updates.
+Do not contact the Department for a status update unless 15 business days have passed, and you have received no communication.

 Step 8.Email Excise and Licenses